A Packing Checklist for Business Trips

-For a working mom, business travel can be stressful.
-Whether your job requires frequent business travel or just the occasional overnight stay, keeping a list handy of what to pack will save you time and minimize your stress.
+Whether your job requires frequent business travel or just the occasional overnight stay, keeping a list handy of what to pack will help you save time and minimize stress.

 Jacket or Blazer

 Choose a basic, solid-color jacket or blazer that matches your basic bottoms color scheme.

 Choose prints and solids that coordinate with your basic bottoms color scheme.

 A Travel Outfit

 If your travel days are long, consider packing a comfortable travel outfit and comfortable shoes for the trip home.

 Bring a maximum of one to two pairs of shoes.
 Select a style and heel height that will work with your basic wardrobe selections described above.
 If you'll be doing a lot of walking while on your business trip, choose comfort over style.

 Pack enough for each day of your trip, plus two extra pairs of each.
 You never know when you might want to change clothes or just freshen up a bit.

 Consider a pajama top style that buttons down the front so it can double as a robe.
 Most robes are bulky and take up too much valuable space in your suitcase.